|Composites Design and Manufacture (BEng) - MATS 324|

 Where vacuum is to be used in the process, it is important that the resin is degassed (usually under vacuum) to an appropriate level before it is introduced to the mould cavity.

 Reinforcement: In order to minimise the mould open time, it is normal to preform the reinforcement before it is loaded into the mould.
-This may be achieved by a variety of means, but usually involves some form of binder (e.g. adhesive powder or threads) to hold the various layers in position.
+This may be achieved by a variety of means, but usually involves some form of binder (e.g. adhesive powder, threads or nets (Crenette or Spunfab)) to hold the various layers in position.
 Ideally the binder will dissolve into the resin matrix during the flow processes.
+Marquart has reported that preforming may consume 70% of costs for RTM components.

 Mould tools: It is important that the mould tool is sufficiently stiff to resist the hydrostatic pressures of the process.
 Mould deflection can again lead to "easy flow paths" which may in turn produce dry spots in the component.
 A similar problem may arise where the reinforcement pack does not completely fill the mould cavity.
 Any gaps at the edges will lead to "race tracking" of the resins along these routes.
 With careful design, this feature can be used to generate "galleries" which feed the resin to specific positions in the mould.